darrenldl/blockyarchive/BLKAR_SPECS.md

 #### Handling of incorrect metadata fields in metadata block given the block is valid

 - To avoid propogation of errors into core logic, incorrect fields either fail to be parsed in the parsing stage, or are filtered out immediately after the parsing stage.
 That is, invalid metadata fields are never accessible by other modules.
-- This tradeoff means rsbx's error messages regarding metadata fields will be very coarse.
+- This tradeoff means blkar's error messages regarding metadata fields will be very coarse.
 For example, if the recorded file name is not a valid UTF-8 string, the core logic code will only see the field as missing, as it is dropped by the `sbx_block` module during parsing, and would not be able to tell whether the field is missing or incorrect, and also would not be able to tell the user why the field was not accessible, etc.
 - This overall means trading flexibility and information granularity for better security.

 ## Finding reference block